 Your hitch is on and your trailer is prepped and raised!
 It’s time to connect the two.
 My wife normally helps me with this process by acting as a spotter.
 I have done it on my own, but it typically takes longer.
 I use the backup camera on my truck to slowly back into position.
 Try to back up as squarely with respect to the trailer as you can.
 Being at an angle can make hitching a bit more difficult.

-I’ve learned that, because the camera is off to one side I have to line things up just a little askew in the view for it to be in the right spot.
+I’ve learned that, because the camera is off to one side, I have to line things up just a little askew in the view for it to be in the right spot.
 My wife uses a two-way radio to let me know if I missed the mark and what I need to do to correct it.
-Once I have it, she lowers the trailer while I hnew the break on the truck.
-This way the truck doesn’t shift out of position.
+Once I have it, she lowers the trailer while I press the brake on the truck so the truck doesn’t shift out of position.

-When you are all done, be sure to engage the safety break and turn off the engine.
-You don’t want anything moving around during these next steps, as they are all very important for safety.
+When you are all done, be sure to engage the safety brake and turn off the engine.
+You don’t want anything moving around during these next steps.

 Lower the Trailer and Close the Hitch Ball Receiver